Built by Metorial, the integration platform for agentic AI.

 • limit (number, optional): Maximum number of projects to return

-• teamId (string, optional): Team ID to filter projects
+• teamId (string, optional): Filter projects by team ID

 create_project